Loepker-James/enforce-rules/CONTRIBUTING.md

 - be additive

-- not modify existing keyword behavior
+- not modify existing keyword behavior (unless it is something like min_exclusive or max_exclusive.
+That would have to affect the min/max keyword.
+So this is one of the exceptions.)

 - include full test coverage